OpenAgFunding/development/docs/framework.md

         * Be 2 - 10 words long;
         * Put a project in context (e.g. mentioning the country or locality for the project, the goals, or the crop types)

         Consider whether the interface for entering activity names in your database, or training for the people who add new activities, needs to be adapted to promote good quality titles.

         The title field in IATI uses the 'narrative' element to allow titles to be provided in multiple languages.
 If you don

     .. literalinclude:: /examples/US-1-TZ-50-AID-EXAMPLE-IDENTIFIER.xml
        :language: xml
        :start-after: </reporting-org>
-       :end-before: <description>
+       :end-before: <description type="1">
        :dedent: 8

     .. container :: csv